01-edu/public/subjects/devops/merge_two/README.md

 - If a key is repeated in both dictionaries the value retained will be the one in `second_dict`.

-- There is different ways to merge dictionaries, take the time to understand the differences in between those techniques and try more than one technique to better retain it.
+- There are different ways to merge dictionaries, take the time to understand the differences in between those techniques and try more than one technique to better retain it.

 ### References